 The CdM and PcM programs start out great.
 Your team identifies and resolves defects that might have gone unnoticed and perhaps catastrophically failed.
 The plant manager is happy, your team feels like they’re doing good work.
 Things are great.

-- Create the culture that will sustain the performance.
+- Create a culture that will sustain the performance.

 - Provide what’s needed for the team to continue to perform.